Digestive Tract: Rectal and Colon Diseases and Conditions

 The anal region has tiny glands on the inside of the anus that open and probably help with the passage of stool.
 When one of these glands becomes blocked, an infection may develop and there may be an abscess (a pocket of pus).
 Treatment includes draining the abscess, usually under local anesthesia in the doctor's office.

 In about 50% of cases after a perianal abscess has been drained, a tunnel develops from the gland on the inside of the anus to the skin around the anus.
 This is called a fistula-in-ano.
 Fistulas drain mucous fluid onto the skin and blood.
 They rarely heal on their own and usually need surgery.

 Hair in the region between the anal area and the tailbone can burrow under the surface and cause an infection called pilonidal disease.
 It may present as abscess in this area just below the tailbone, or as small draining openings.
 Usually surgery is needed to treat this problem.

-Sexually transmitted diseases that can affect the anus include herpes, AIDS, chlamydia, and gonorrhea.
+Sexually transmitted infections (STIs) that can affect the anus include herpes, AIDS, chlamydia, and gonorrhea.
 Anal warts are small growths on the anal skin that look like tiny pink cauliflowers and are caused by a virus (HPV).

 Colon and rectal disorders

 Colonic diverticula are little out-pouchings or sacs in the bowel lining that occur when the lining gets pushed through weak spots in the muscle of the bowel wall.
 They usually appear in the sigmoid colon, where the large bowel exerts the highest pressure.

 Colonic diverticula are small out-pouchings or sacs that push through weak spots in the muscle layers of the colon wall.